MaartenBaert/ssr/README.md

     ./simple-build-and-install

 In order to use OpenGL recording for 32-bit applications on a 64-bit system, you need to compile a 32-bit version of `libssr-glinject.so`.
 The script will do this automatically if your system is 64-bit.
-Unfortunately some distributions (Debian, Ubuntu, Linux Mint, ...) don't properly support compiling 32-bit libraries on a 64-bit system, which results in errors related to missing libraries (libGL, libGLU, libX11, libXfixes, libXext, libXi) even when those libraries have in fact been installed.
-The problem is caused by the fact that the required symlinks are included in the `-dev` packages, but there are no 32-bit `-dev` packages.
+Unfortunately some distributions (older versions of Debian, Ubuntu, Linux Mint, ...) don't properly support compiling 32-bit libraries on a 64-bit system, which results in errors related to missing libraries (usually libGL, libGLU) even when those libraries have in fact been installed.
+The problem is caused by the fact that the required symlinks are included in the `-dev` packages, but the 32-bit `-dev` packages can't be installed.
 The simplest solution is to skip compilation of the 32-bit GLInject library, which can be done by running:

     ENABLE_32BIT_GLINJECT=FALSE ./simple-build-and-install